talon-one/talon_go/docs/LoyaltyBalance.md

 `func (o *LoyaltyBalance) SetSpentPoints(v float32)`

 SetSpentPoints gets a reference to the given float32 and assigns it to the SpentPoints field.

-### GetExpiredPoints

-`func (o *LoyaltyBalance) GetExpiredPoints() float32`

-GetExpiredPoints returns the ExpiredPoints field if non-nil, zero value otherwise.

-### GetExpiredPointsOk

-`func (o *LoyaltyBalance) GetExpiredPointsOk() (float32, bool)`

-GetExpiredPointsOk returns a tuple with the ExpiredPoints field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### HasExpiredPoints

-`func (o *LoyaltyBalance) HasExpiredPoints() bool`

-HasExpiredPoints returns a boolean if a field has been set.

-### SetExpiredPoints

-`func (o *LoyaltyBalance) SetExpiredPoints(v float32)`

-SetExpiredPoints gets a reference to the given float32 and assigns it to the ExpiredPoints field.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)